ericcombiolab/LRTK/README.md

 -I2/--input_fastq2: Input fastq file (uncompressed FASTQ format) for the second read of paired-end linked-read sequencing data.

 -ID/--index_fastq: Input index file (uncompressed FASTQ format) for paired linked-read sequencing data.
+This files only contains information about barcode sequence.

 -IT/--input_type: Platforms.
 Users can choose from 10x,stLFR or TELLSeq.